Calculate external calibration curve results

 , or"1/x^2"

 .
-This method will be applied if no specific weighting method is defined for a feature in the metadata.- error_missing_annotation
+This method will be applied if no specific weighting method is defined for a feature in the metadata, or whenoverwrite_fit_param = TRUE

 If